-- sf Class 1 Entomology Display, First-Year Project Collection to consist of 25 or more different kinds (species) of insects representing at least 6 orders.
-Limit of one box. - Entomology Display, Second Year Project - Collection to consist of a minimum of 50 kinds (species) of insects representing at least 8 orders.
+- sf Class 1 Entomology Display, First-Year Project (SF186)- Collection to consist of 25 or more different kinds (species) of insects representing at least six orders.
+Limit of one box. - sf Class 2 Entomology Display, Second Year Project -(SF186)- Collection to consist of a minimum of 50 kinds (species) of insects representing at least eight_orders.
 Replace damaged or poorly mounted specimens.
 At least 25 species must be from after July 1 of previous year.
-Limit 2 boxes. - Froject Collection to consist of a minimum of 75 kinds (species) of insects representing at least 10 orders.
+Limit two boxes. - sf Class 3 Entomology Display, Third -Year or More Project (SF186)-Collection to consist of a minimum of 75 kinds (species) of insects representing at least 10 orders.
 Replace damaged or poorly mounted specimens.
 At least 25 species must be from after July 1 of previous year.
-Limit of 3 boxes.
+Limit of three_boxes.

-sf Class 4 Special Interest or Advanced Insect Display

-- Educational display developed according to personal interests and/or advanced identification capability.
+sf Class 4 Special Interest or Advanced Insect Display -(SF187)- Educational display developed according to personal interests and/or advanced identification capability.
 This also is an opportunity to highlight favorite insects in a creative arrangement.
 Insects should conform to pinning and mounting standards as in Classes 1-3 and be protected in an insect box.
-Each specialty display should include names of the insects, interesting information about them, and why the display was made.
+Each specialty display should include names of the insects, interesting information about them, and why display was made.
 Advanced identification collections should have insects grouped with labels that correspond with identification level (i.e. family, genus, species).
-A specialty collection may consist of insects by taxonomic butterflies. group (e.g. grasshoppers, dragon flies, scarab beetles) or by host, subject, or habitat (i.e. insect pests of corn aquatic insects, insect mimicry, insect galls, insects from goldenrod, insect pollinators, etc.)
+A specialty collection may consist of insects by taxonomic group (e.g. butterflies, grasshoppers, dragon flies, scarab beetles) or by host, subject, or habitat (i.e. insect pests of corn aquatic insects, insect mimicry, insect galls, insects from goldenrod, insect pollinators, etc.)

-Insect Habitats - Habitats consist of any handcrafted objects, made of natural or artificial

-materials, placed outdoors, which promote or

-conserve insects in the environment.
-Insects

-may include bee pollinators, butterflies,

-beneficial insects, etc. A one-page report

-describing activities must accompany the

-exhibit.
-Report should include placement, target

-insect, why materials were chosen, functional

-design, and indicators of success.
-See the

-following resources for reports:
+Insect Habitats - (SF188) - Habitats consist of any hand-crafted objects, made of natural or artificial materials, placed outdoors, which promote or conserve insects in the environment.
+Insects may include bee pollinators, butterflies, beneficial insects, etc. A one-page report describing activities must accompany the exhibit.
+Report should include placement, target insect, why materials were chosen, functional design, and indicators of success.
+See the following resources for reports:

--Nebraska Extension NebGuide: Creating a solitary Bee Hotel (G2256)

--University of Minnesota: Wild Bees and Building Wild Bee Houses

--National Wildlife Federation: How to Provide Water in Monarch Gardens

-Macrophotography - Subjects should be insects, spiders, or other arthropods, or any nests, webs or constructions they make.
-All exhibits prints should be either 8" x 10" or 8 1⁄2"x 11" and mounted on rigid, black 11" x 14" poster or mat board.
+- -Nebraska Extension NebGuide: Creating a solitary Bee Hotel (G2256) - -University of Minnesota: Wild Bees and Building Wild Bee Houses - -National Wildlife Federation: How to Provide Water in Monarch Gardens should be insects, spiders, or other arthropods, or any nests, webs or constructions they make.
+All exhibits prints should be either 8 inches x 10 inches or 8.5 inches x 11 inches and mounted on rigid, black 11 inches x 14 inches poster or mat board.
 Either orientation is acceptable.
 No frames or mat board framing are allowed.
 A caption of a few sentences should explain the subject, and be printed on white paper, and glued below the print on the poster board.

-Insect Poster/Display Exhibits - Exhibits can be posters or three-dimensional displays, and artistic creativity is encouraged.
-Posters should be no larger than 22" x 28".
+sf Class 7 Insect Poster/Display Exhibits - (SF190) -Exhibits can be posters or three-dimensional displays. and artistic creativity encouraged.
+Posters should be no larger than 22 inches x 28 inches.
 They should be instructional and can be attractive and have pictures, drawings, charts, or graphs.
-Posters and displays may show any aspect of insect life, habitat. related conservation or management.
-Examples include life history and other facts about an insect; insect anatomy; how to manage insects in a farm home, lawn, or garden setting; experiences rearing one kind of insect; survey of an important insect; insect behavior (ex.
-Nesting, finding food, mobility, etc.); defenses, habitats (i.e. forests, grasslands, wetlands, rivers, or lakes) and what insects are found there, etc. Three dimensional displays, such as dioramas, sculptures, models, or decorative boxes should have a page of explanatory information accompanying them and fit within a 22" x 28" area.
+Posters and displays may show any aspect of insect life, habitat, or related conservation or management.
+Examples include life history and other facts about an insect: insect anatomy; how to manage insects in a farm home, lawn, or garden setting; experiences rearing one kind of insect; survey of an important insect; insect behavior (ex.
+Nesting, finding food, mobility, defenses, etc.); habitats (i.e. forests, grasslands, wetlands, rivers, or lakes) and what insects are found there, etc. Three dimensional displays, such as dioramas, sculptures, models, or decorative boxes should have a page of explanatory information accompanying them and fit within a 22 inches x 28 inches area.